Gopher Control

 Gopher in Hole

-The color of a Gopher can range from yellowish-brown to black with their underside being a lighter shade to white.
-They have large front teeth which they use to burrow underground and whiskers that help them navigate in the dark.
+• A gopher's color can range from yellowish-brown to black, with its underside being a lighter shade of white.
+They have large front teeth, which they use to burrow underground, and whiskers that help them navigate in the dark.

 Inspection

-After you have identified Gophers, you will need to perform an inspection to see where the Gophers are active and determine how severe the infestation is.
-This means locating their tunnel and their tunnel entrances or dirt mounds.
+After you have identified gophers, you will need to inspect them to see where they are active and determine the severity of the infestation.
+This means locating their tunnels, tunnel entrances, or dirt mounds.

 Where To Inspect

-Gophers can be found on a variety of habitats, but usually close to a food source or where the soil is ripe for burrowing.
-This often means burrowing close to crops, fields, vineyards, or where there is dense vegetation that provide them with lots of roots to feed on.
+Gophers can be found in a variety of habitats, but they are usually close to a food source or where the soil is ripe for burrowing.
+This often means burrowing close to crops, fields, vineyards, or dense vegetation that provides them with lots of roots to feed on.

-Gophers can sometimes be found in the yard, golf courses, or close to commercial buildings.
-They are capable of creating large underground tunnels that can cover an area of 200 to 2,000 square feet area.
+Gophers can sometimes be found in yards, golf courses, or near commercial buildings.
+They are capable of creating large underground tunnels that can cover 200 to 2,000 square feet.

 Search in your yard, lawn, or backyard.
-Focus your search on areas near gardens, crops, and fields, especially where there are piles of dirt or dirt mounds.
+Focus your search on areas near gardens, crops, and fields, especially with piles of dirt or dirt mounds.

 What To Look For

-You're looking for Gopher tunnels and dirt mounds.
+You're looking for gopher tunnels and dirt mounds.
 The size of a gopher mound can be up to a foot tall and a foot to two feet in diameter.
 They will also not have surface tunnels.
-Instead, they will have lateral tunnels that are plugged with soils to keep intruders out.
+Instead, they will have lateral tunnels plugged with soils to keep intruders out.
 Tunnels can be a couple of inches to several feet under the turf.

-Using a small probe such as a screwdriver or broomstick, locate a raised mound.
-Move a couple of inches out from the dirt and probe the ground, preferably at a 45-degree angle.
+Locate a raised mound using a small probe such as a screwdriver or broomstick.
+Move a couple of inches from the dirt and probe the ground, preferably at a 45-degree angle.
 Keep probing around the area until you do not have resistance.
 If there is no resistance, you have located the tunnel.
 This is where you will apply treatment bait.

 Treatment

-Once you have confirmed where the Gopher activity is, it is time to begin treatment.
-Read the product labels and follow the application instructions on these labels, and stay safe by wearing personal protective equipment (PPE).
+Once you have confirmed where the gopher activity is, it is time to begin treatment.
+Read the product labels, follow the application instructions on these labels, and stay safe by wearing personal protective equipment (PPE).

-The best way to get rid of Gophers is via baiting.
+The best way to get rid of gophers is via baiting.
 We recommend using Gopher Bait 50 Strychnine.
-This product is a powerful poison that will be used to kill the Gopher in your property.
-Gopher Bait 50 should also be used with a Gopher Bait applicator which will make it easy to apply to the tunnels and should provide control in 2 to 3 weeks.
+This product is a powerful poison that will kill the gophers on your property.
+Gopher Bait 50 should also be used with a Gopher Bait applicator, which will make it easy to apply to the tunnels and should provide control in 2 to 3 weeks.

 gopher bait treatment how to get rid of gophers

-Before applying the Gopher Bait, you will need to probe around and locate active tunnels that Gophers have dug.
-You can do this by using a metal rod for probing areas where the Gophers have pushed up dirt from out of the ground and created mounds.
+Before applying the Gopher Bait, you must probe and locate active tunnels that gophers have dug.
+You can do this by using a metal rod to probe areas where the gophers have pushed up dirt from the ground and created mounds.

-Stick the rod around the areas where dirt mounds are found and if you push the rod where there it easily sinks into the ground, then you will know that you have located an active tunnel.
+Stick the rod around the areas where dirt mounds are found.
+If you push the rod so that it easily sinks into the ground, you will know that you have located an active tunnel.

 After locating the tunnel, you should take a shovel and dig a hole where you probed.
 This is where you will be applying the Gopher Bait 50.

-Step 2 - Apply the Gopher Bait 50 To Hole
+Step 2: Apply the Gopher Bait 50 To the Hole

-Applying bait can be done so by using a measuring spoon, the Gopher Bait container top, or optionally, the Kaput-D Big Boy Gopher Bait Applicator.
-The applicator comes with a sharp metal rod that can be inserted into the tunnels that have been identified.
+Applying bait can be done using a measuring spoon, the Gopher Bait container top, or, optionally, the Kaput-D Big Boy Gopher Bait Applicator.
+The applicator comes with a sharp metal rod that can be inserted into the identified tunnels.

-Insert the applicator into the tunnel and fill the applicator with 1 teaspoon of Gopher Bait 50 Strychnine.
-Turn the lever found on the applicator for 3 seconds (or until all the bait is dispersed) and turn it back to its original position.
+Insert the applicator into the tunnel and fill it with 1 teaspoon of Gopher Bait 50 Strychnine.
+Turn the lever on the applicator for 3 seconds (or until all the bait is dispersed), and then turn it back to its original position.
 This will open a small hole on the end of the metal rod that will disperse the bait.

-Remove the applicator and layer the hole with dirt, making sure not to completely close up the burrow opening or cover the bait.
-One pound of bait will cover 1 to 8 acres of land, depending on the number of burrow systems that are treated.
-The application of bait should be made every 100 feet to ensure proper coverage.
+Remove the applicator and layer the hole with dirt, taking care not to completely close up the burrow opening or cover the bait.
+One pound of bait will cover 1 to 8 acres of land, depending on the number of burrow systems treated.
+The bait should be applied every 100 feet to ensure proper coverage.

 Prevention

-You can also limit the number of crops, plants, or vegetables that you have in your property, this will discourage Gophers from staying in your yard or visiting it for the first time.
+• You can also limit the number of crops, plants, or vegetables on your property.
+This will discourage gophers from visiting your yard or visiting it for the first time.

-To prevent Gophers in a way that is non-lethal, you can also apply repellents such as Animal Stopper Granular Repellent around your property to discourage wandering Gophers from trespassing.
+• To prevent gophers in a non-lethal way, you can also apply repellents such as Animal Stopper Granular Repellent around your property to discourage wandering Gophers from trespassing.
 Using a rotary spreader, spread the Animal Stopper Granular Repellent liberally to dens, tunnels, entries, and around plants that need protection.
-When using near edible crops, apply a perimeter application.
+When using near-edible crops, apply a perimeter application.

 Key Takeaways